cadets/trace-data/cdm_mapping.md

 Here is a subset of possible properties:

-- ret_metaio - indicates object that tainted the event
+- ret_metaio - indicates source object uuid in a flow
-- arg_metaio - indicates object that tainted the event
+- arg_metaio - indicates sink object uuid in a flow
 - ret_msgid - a number identifying a message sent or recieved.
+Can be used to link IPCs (e.g., linking sendto and recvfrom)
 - login - name of user logging in
 - ppid - process id of parent process (not a UUID)
 - address - address used by event, usually an ip address